soapia/kwk-level-2-jquery-ajax-mini-project-teacher-l2/README.md

 Pay particular attention to the `#search` div, as well as the `#gallery` div.
 These will be the two DOM elements our code in `index.js` interacts with.

 ## Deliverables

 _Comments have been provided throughout the code.
 More specifically, 'TODOs' are written throughout `index.js` which will help guide you in fulfilling the deliverables._

 - Register your App and obtain a Giphy API key by following the steps above
-- When a user clicks on your submit button (this image/gif of a lady looking around), the following should happen:
+- When a user clicks on your submit button (the image/gif of a lady looking around), the following should happen:
   - The string in the input element is captured
-  - An `.ajax` request to Giphy with that string is sent off
+  - An `.ajax` request to Giphy with that string as a search query is sent off
   - When data is returned, the GIF URL(s) are captured
   - New `<img>` elements are created (using jQuery) for each returned GIF object
   - The captured GIF URL(s) are added to to the `<img>` elements
   - The newly created `<img>` elements are then inserted into our `#gallery` DOM element

 Once complete, have some fun with the App!
 See if you can, from viewing GIF results only, guess what your group/partners used as a query string.

+If you run into trouble, don't forget to use your Google-fu. jQuery is an extensively documented library, and every question under the Sun on how to do something with it (a.k.a.
+"How do I add new jQuery elements to the DOM") have been answered on public forums.

 ### Stretch Goals